skorani/persian-dataset/README.md

-# some banking dataset for ML and Datascience
+# Some Banking dataset for ML and Datascience